-The credits needed to complete the post masters advanced certificate program reflect state and national requirements for certification, as well as national trends.
-The credits reflect the precepted clinical hours necessary to complete the post masters program.
+The credits needed to complete the Advanced Certificate Program reflect state and national requirements for certification, as well as national trends.
+The credits reflect the precepted clinical hours necessary to complete the Advanced Certificate program.

 Graduates of Stony Brook's masters program will not be required to make up credits for courses already taken within the School of Nursing.
 A minimum of 20 credits is required for the certificate.
 Any student, however, may be required to take additional credits upon the recommendation of the faculty by advisement.

 |HNG 518 Advanced Theory & Clinical Practice in Child Health Nursing I||4|

 |HNG 528 Advanced Theory & Clinical Practice in Child Health Nursing II||4|

 |HNG 538 Advanced Theory & Clinical Practice in Child Health Nursing III||5|